FAQ

 • Participate in safety-focused, hands-on training tailored to the construction industry.

-• Learn about the apprenticeship model and be registered as Construction Trades Pre-Apprentice.
+• Learn about the apprenticeship model and receive up to 300 apprenticeship hours.

 • Explore a variety of career paths within the construction sector.